By: Peter Romaskiewicz [Last Update: June 2020]

 - Date: c.
 1870; TAQ: May 30, 1870

 - Description: The railing on the left has been removed, but the railing on the right remains intact.
 Other photographs attributed to Burger still show the left-side railing standing, however, suggesting its removal occurred during his travels in Japan.
-One Daibutsu photograph in a Burger album held by the British Museum, entitled A Series of 56 Views, depicts the left handrail as displaced and balusters tilted.
+One Daibutsu photograph in a Burger album held by the British Museum, entitled A Series of 56 Views of Towns, Villages, etc. in Japan, depicts the left handrail as displaced and balusters tilted.
 One anonymous photograph depicts the damaged balusters of the left railing.